ZaninAndrea/programming-notes/algorithms/various.md

 - find: check if the 2 elements have the same root
 - union: set one element's parent to the other element's root

+#### Improvements
+- weighting: always connect the smallest tree to the root of the tallest
+- flattening the tree

+### Applications